 SMHS is launching a new, monthly journal club featuring recent health services research publications from top faculty.
 You’ll keep up with the latest GW research and find new ways to translate knowledge to enhance your clinical practice.
 Your in-person attendance is highly encouraged.

-All are Welcome!
+All are welcome!
 Come join your colleagues for a lively discussion on today’s most compelling topics.

-Where: October 14th, 10 - 11 am, SMHS Ross Hall, Room #737
+Where: April 14th, 10-11 am, SMHS Ross Hall, Room #737

 Aiste Gulla, MD, PhD